S. Korea's Cabinet approves intel-sharing pact with Japan

 - Watch: Doug Baldwin throws TD pass to Russell Wilson for Seahawks vs. Eagles.
 Yes, really.
 WATCH

-Main opposition parties in South Korea have threatened to push for a no-confidence motion on Han.
+North Korea often issues such rhetoric when Washington and Seoul stage military drills or bolster their military cooperation.

-Worries about North Korea’s weapons programs have grown since September when the country carried out its fifth nuclear test, and its most powerful to date.
+Opposition parties in South Korea have threatened to impeach Park over the scandal.
+On Sunday, prosecutors directly linked Park to alleged misdeeds by a shadowy confidante charged with pressuring companies to donate money to foundations controlled by her.

-The Korean Peninsula was divided into a U.S.-backed South Korea and a Soviet-supported, socialist North Korea at the end of the Japanese occupation.
+The Korean Peninsula was divided into U.S.-backed South Korea and Soviet-supported North Korea at the end of the Japanese occupation.
 The two Koreas fought a three-year war in the early 1950s that ended with an armistice, not a peace treaty.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.